 When weak flour (low protein content) is used or general dough stabilization is desired for technological purposes, AB Enzymes’ special dough-strengthening enzymes stabilize the dough’s protein matrix to the desired degree either by very specifically cross linking the gluten network with covalent molecular bonds to achieve a very stable dough and fermentation tolerance, or by increasing the oxidation of disulfide groups in the dough’s protein network.

 When strong flour (high protein content) is used or general dough relaxation is desired for technological purposes, AB Enzymes’ special proteases relax the doughs to the desired degree either by very specifically attacking the gluten network to achieve a very gentle and controllable degree of relaxation without the risk of destroying the protein network and losing its gas-holding capacity, or by broadly attacking the gluten network to lead to a strong relaxation effect.

 Crumb Softness & Texture

 One of the main requirements for the industrial production of packaged bread is improved softness in both appearance and taste in order to meet consumer expectations.
 Consumers want bread that still looks, tastes, and smells freshly baked, even after a certain period of storage.

-High-fiber and Rye Breads
+High-fibre and Rye Breads

-With consumers becoming increasingly health conscious, high-fiber and rye breads have become more popular.
+With consumers becoming increasingly health conscious, high-fibre and rye breads have become more popular.
 AB Enzymes has solutions that assist manufacturers in producing products to meet this market trend.
-High proportions of fibers like bran or rye interfere with the balanced ratio of starch, gluten and pentosans in the dough, and reduce the baking capacity.
+High proportions of fibres like bran or rye interfere with the balanced ratio of starch, gluten and pentosans in the dough, and reduce the baking capacity.
 For this purpose, vital wheat gluten is often added to formulations for these types of bread.